israelmeister/eXit/README.md

 ## About

 This is my first game project.
-I wanted to learn SFML and make something playable.
-The game combines text narration with basic sprite rendering.

 ## Disclaimer

-All assets (sprites, sounds, fonts) are placeholder/temporary.
-I do not own any of them.
-This is a non-commercial fan project for learning purposes.
-Please don't judge them too harshly — I'm a programmer, not an artist 😅
+I am not an artist.

 ## Build